sam-coleman/covid-project/Team-Report.md

 ## Interactive Map

+(May be better viewed as an html file here).

 The maps below show the mask mandate percentage, cases per 100 000, and deaths per 100 000 residents of each of the contiguous states.
 For the mask mandate data, the fill aesthetic is a darker color where mask